ozgurhepsag/Basic-z-OS-Utilities-and-Practices/SMF - Switch Recording to Log Stream/readme.md

 **LG_SIZE:** Size, in 4 KB blocks, of the offload data sets for the log stream <br>
 **STG_SIZE:** Size, in 4 KB blocks, of the staging data sets for the log stream <br>

-After log stream defined, you can see out log streams are ready to use.
+After log stream defined, you can see that log streams are ready to use.

     D LOOGER,L